Our team

 We believe better health for all is within our reach and by becoming a more diverse, equitable and inclusive organisation together we can achieve this.

+We’re committed to removing barriers and taking bold actions to ensure our own organisation is equitable, diverse and inclusive.
 To do this, we not only look at our internal practices.
-We also support a diverse pipeline of partners and suppliers, and take intentional action to ensure our actions today leave behind a fair and equitable legacy.
-Most importantly, we use our influence as a foundation to encourage and enable others to do the same.
+We also support a diverse pipeline of partners and suppliers and take intentional action to ensure our actions today leave behind a fair and equitable foundations of a healthier society and reduce inequality in health.

 As an organisation, we have collectively crafted our own definitions of diversity, equity and inclusion.
 These reflect the needs of our mission to build the foundations of a healthier society and reduce inequality in health.
-They underpin our cultural values: being enterprising, collaborative and delivery minded.
+They underpin our cultural values: being inclusive, enterprising, collaborative and delivery minded.

 For us, it means: